Search the GHTC website

 EBOLA

-Development of the world’s first approved Ebola vaccine, which has been used to successfully quell recent outbreaks of the disease.
+Development of both Ebola Zaire vaccines, which have been used to successfully quell recent outbreaks of the disease, and a rapid, automated diagnostic test.

 COVID-19